natia-miscere/natia-miscere.github.io/feats/first-layer/trooper/doctrines/elite.md

 ### Special Forces Support (B3)

 Every other squad that is presented with existence of Elite Squad receives a portion of their training in the free time, granting +1 damage bonus to all other squads in the field.

+---

+## Tier C - Skirmish Phase

+Starting from 2nd Lieutenant, you just flat out gain all the perks listed below.
+Abilities however, cannot be used until a combat session has reached so called **Skirmish Phase**.
+Skirmish phase is usually activated within first few rounds of combat and session.

+### Elan Vitale

+Once per combat, trooper associate with Elite Squad takes 20 in Will Save.

+### Company of Heroes

+Squad Members gain +1 to ability scores, one save of their choice, AC, attack and damage.